Let’s first determine what causes couples to fight during a remodel. Money, big decisions and disrupted schedules.

 Remodels by their very nature are stressful.
 Someone is going to come into your home and rip it apart.
 You need to trust this person and the plans they will be following.
 Does everyone show up when they say they will?
 Does everyone return calls and emails in a timely fashion?
 Do they have a personality you can deal with at the end of each day?

 The money needed for a remodel can be significant.
 Not having a plan will most definitely increase the cost and arguments.
 There are many details to work out and items to consider before you even think about the physical portion of the process.
 Making sure your project is fully funded before-hand is extremely important.
 Know how you are going to pay for it and have that money accessible.
 If your situation changes at any time, make sure you communicate these changes with each other and to the people you are working with.
+Your designer and/or GC may have suggestions and methods to help reign in costs.

-Do not underestimate the effect of not having a working bathroom or kitchen.
+It may seem minor but do not underestimate the effect of not having a working bathroom or kitchen.
 Schedules will be disrupted, and nerves will be frayed.

 Make sure you have a plan for how you will deal with this.
 Will you set up a kitchenette in the basement or a corner of the living room with a microwave and small fridge?
 Will you eat out every night?
 Or will you simply move to a hotel and not have to deal with any of it?
 Know these costs and include them in your budget!
 The more each family member knows, the more easily everyone can adjust their schedules and expectations.